lucienlmy/RageOpenRDR2/readme.md

 ## LICENSE

-Please **DO NOT REDISTRIBUTE** compiled binaries without explicit approval.
+Please **DO NOT REDISTRIBUTE** compiled binaries, and instead link to the [official release](https://www.nexusmods.com/reddeadredemption2/mods/8926).